As eCommerce business owners, you don't need any introduction to online sales promotions.

 In their emails, American Eagle uses this sales marketing approach.
 Take a look at this email with the subject line "Up to 70% off clearance:”

-Lack of trust is a common factor for abandoning a basket or buy.
+Lack of trust is a common factor for abandoning a cart.

 Customers may be apprehensive about the quality of your items or whether you are worth their money if your company is new.

-Social media contests are a great way to engage shoppers and keep eCommerce sales promotion campaigns fresh.
+Social media contests are a great way to engage shoppers and keep eCommerce sales promotions fresh.

 Contests also enable stores to create a large amount of user-generated content.